By Habeene Habeenzu Pr. Eng (ECSA)

 Engineering in South Africa is regulated by a statutory body established by the Engineering Profession Act (EPA), 46 of 2000 called the Engineering Council of South Africa (ECSA).
 Its core functions include accreditation of engineering programmes, registration of persons as professionals in specified categories, and the regulation of the practice of registered persons.

-The process of registration of engineers is largely similar to that required by the Engineering Council of the UK.
-ECSA has developed discipline specific guidelines for professional registration for each discipline of Engineering.
+The process of registration of engineers in South Africa is largely similar to that required by the Engineering Council of the United Kingdom.
+ECSA has developed discipline-specific guidelines for professional registration for each discipline of Engineering.

-The policy describes a professional engineer as those who “are concerned primarily with the progress of technology through innovation, creativity and change.
+The policy describes professional engineers as those who “are concerned primarily with the progress of technology through innovation, creativity and change.
 Their work involves the application of a significant range of fundamental principles, enabling them to develop and apply new technologies, promote advanced designs and design methods, introduce new and more efficient production techniques, marketing and construction concepts, and pioneer new engineering services and management methods.
-They may be involved with the management and direction of high risk and resource intensive projects.
-Professional Engineers undertake and lead varied work that is essentially intellectual in nature, requiring discretion and judgement.
+They may be involved with the management and direction of high risk and resource-intensive projects.
+Professional Engineers undertake and lead varied work that is essentially intellectual in nature, requiring discretion and judgment.
 Such work has its base in proficiencies and competencies derived from and extended by experience and research.
-It is concerned with cost effective, timely, reliable, safe, aesthetically pleasing and environmentally sustainable outcomes.”
+It is concerned with cost-effective, timely, reliable, safe, aesthetically pleasing and environmentally sustainable outcomes.”

 The policy encourages CEs to undertake structured practical training.
-This is achieved by ensuring that employees register a Commitment and Undertaking with ECSA and provide candidates individually, mentors to guide them through the process.
+This is achieved by ensuring that employers register a Commitment and Undertaking (CU) with ECSA and provide CEs with individual mentors to guide them through the process.
 Mentors are only required to be registered professional engineers to qualify as mentors.
 Experienced and mature professional technologists may be considered as mentors.